flystary/Devops/README.md

 This is an example of the `cobra` project

-Execute the following command in the current path to compile the project
+Execute the following command in the current path to compile the project,you will appear a ly executable file.

 ```bash
 go build -o ly  main.go